-The project team has now begun the third phase of the project.
-CAMPO staff will give a presentation on the project at a Fuquay-Varina hosted meeting on Tuesday, January 11 in the Fuquay-Varina Town Hall at 6:30 pm.
+The project team has conducted the third phase of the project.
+CAMPO staff gave a presentation on the project at a Fuquay-Varina hosted meeting on Tuesday, January 11 in the Fuquay-Varina Town Hall at 6:30 pm.
 CAMPO staff had sent out of notice of the meeting as well.
-Currently, CAMPO staff in conjunction with the consultant team have reviewed alternative ideas, including additional southern and eastern alignments for the corridor.
-CAMPO staff and the US 401 Corridor Study team will report back to the Board no later than their regular March 16, 2022 meeting.
-The project website is located at www.us401CorridorStudy.com.
+CAMPO staff in conjunction with the consultant team reviewed alternative ideas, including additional southern and eastern alignments for the corridor.
+CAMPO staff and the US 401 Corridor Study team gave a report to the Executive Board at their regular March 16, 2022 meeting.
+Following the presentation, the Executive Board voted to, "Revise the scope and schedule of the U.S. 401 corridor study based on staff's findings and include the additional route of alignment W (401/55/210), along with the original alignment X (A4 B6 C1) and partially original alignment Z (A2/B5/210) in the study's findings".
+Additional funding has been incorporated into a supplement that addresses the revision to the scope and schedule for the completion of the US 401 Corridor Study to include the aforementioned routes in the study's findings while still accomplishing the initial objective to determine the ultimate cross-section and alignment of US 401 as noted within the existing scope.
+The project schedule has also been extended to conclude by June 2023.
+The project website is located at www.us401corridorStudy.com.
 (Staff Contact: Kenneth Withrow)